rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.getStbIp"></a>
 ## *getStbIp <sup>method</sup>*

 Gets the IP address of the default interface.
-Empty IP address, if the default interface IP address can't be retrieved.

 ### Parameters